-There is one policy working group that is currently open for applications.
+There are three policy working groups that are currently open for applications.

-This working groups will start work in the first half of 2020, with a view to producing consultation papers for discussion at Autumn Conference 2020 and final drafts for the FPC to consider over the period October – December 2020 for debate at Spring Conference 2021.
+These working groups will start work in Autumn 2021, with a view to producing consultation papers for discussion at Autumn Conference 2022 and final drafts for the FPC to consider in June for debate at Autumn Conference 2022.

 As a member of a working group you will work with other members to take evidence, identify the main challenges and develop distinctively Liberal Democrat policy that will appeal to voters and that would be effective in solving the identified problems.

-Members of working groups are expected to attend regular meetings, contribute to discussion and to contribute towards producing consultation and policy papers (either through drafting or through commenting on drafts).
-The meetings generally take place in London, but if you cannot attend in person, videoconferencing is available.
-Groups may also choose to operate a fare-pooling scheme to help members who live further away from London with the cost of attending meetings.
+Members of working groups are expected to attend regular meetings, contribute to discussion and contribute towards producing consultation and policy papers (either through drafting or through commenting on drafts).
+The meetings generally take place online, with some meetings in person in London.

 The role is voluntary and the time commitment averages around two hours per week.